 The SAS Project Team and the FTA's Risk Assessment Team have worked effectively in addressing issues, which could impact the success of the project.
 They have developed a Risk Management Program through various workshops and mutual cooperation.
 The PMOC has documented the efforts of the Risk Assessment Team in various draft Spot Reports.
 On June 6, 2007 the PMOC forwarded the reports to FTA Headquarters for review.
 The PMOC will monitor the implementation of the Risk Management Program as the project progresses through the design, construction and test phases.
-The MTACC has identified and documented the risk mitigation initiatives in a scoping document for incorporation into the PMP.
-This document was reviewed by the PMOC and FTA with all concerns being resolved.
-The MTACC updated the PMP in February 2008, and sent an informal draft to the PMOC.
-A formal submission was made in March 2008.
+The MTACC and FTA have identified and documented the risk mitigation initiatives in a scoping document for incorporation into the PMP.
+The MTACC updated the PMP in February 2008, and a formal submission was made in March 2008.